FAccTRec/facctrec2021/cfp/index.md

 - **Fairness:** what might ‘fairness’ mean in the context of recommendation?
 How could a recommender be unfair, and how could we measure such unfairness?
 How can we design systems to address specific fairness-related harms to users, providers, or other stakeholders?
 - **Accountability:** to whom, and under what standard, should a recommender system be accountable?
 How can or should it and its operators be held accountable?
 What harms should such accountability be designed to prevent?
 - **Transparency:** what is the value of transparency in recommendation, and how might it be achieved?
 How might it trade off with other important concerns?
 - **Compliance:** how should algorithms and especially recommendation algorithms be designed to adhere to the laws or regulations, such as the EU GDPR, the IEEE EAD, or the UK Data Ethics Framework?
-How should data collection be rethought to meet those new privacy standards ?
+How should data collection be rethought to meet those new privacy standards?
 How to meet the requirements in terms of transparency and explainability of algorithmic decisions.
 - **Safety:** how can a recommender system distort users’ opinions? what is required to be resilient to such a distortion?
 What is a proper treatment of private or sensitive information when making recommendations?

 ## Submission Guidelines